meginwinnipeg/workshops/content/handson/agol/content/workshopbasicagol.md

 ## 0. **Housekeeping**:
 Today we will be exploring the ArcGIS Online interface by:
 1. Finding data that is available
-    - Living Atlas
+    - University of Manitoba Libraries Organization
-2. Integrating a CSV file
+2. Integrating a point file
 3. Adjusting dataset parameters
 5. Discussing export options